Zackivory/Optimization_Project_1/problem2_results/problem2.md

 save all decision variable for new facility in a dictionary called decision_variables_new_facilities

-the sum of three binary decision variable for each row is less equal to 1,
+# Binary decision variable for expansion

+It indicates for the given facility_id we should expand or not

 $`b_{facility\_id}, \quad \forall \text{facility\_id} \in F`$
 # continious decision variable for expansion